AnkitAhlwat/GitHub-User-Documentation/docs/Customizing your Github.md

 ![Alt text](./images/themes.png)
 4. Click on any color theme and it will automatically apply.

-!!! tip "Tip"
+!!!
 Avoid using themes that are distracting or difficult to read.
+"Tip"

 ## Pin repositories to your profile